JonathanCazzaro/eSfz/README.md

 # eSfz
-__*Important : this is a work in progress.
-No functionnal version has been released yet.*__

 eSfz is a desktop app to design SFZ formatted virtual instruments.
 Plug in your midi controller, and start mapping samples to pads/keys.
-Once your work is done, simply hit export and you will have your SFZ file ready to go.
+Simply hit save and you will have your SFZ file ready to be used in any compatible sampler.

+**What eSfz is not** ?
+Well, although you can test out your mappings with a basic "play" mode, it is definitely not an SFZ player.
+A sampler or a DAW even less !

+## Latest news

 ## Supported Midi Devices

 - KORG nanoPAD2
-- Any digital piano with a midi output
+- *Any digital piano with a midi output (not yet implemented)*

-## Dev stack
+## Technologies

 - Electron
 - ViteJS
 - Typescript
+- Web MIDI API
 - React
 - Tailwind

-## Version 1
+## Getting involved

+Because there is a lot to do in order to make it a fully functionnal application, any contribution would be much welcome :heart_eyes:

+Don't hesitate to get in touch with me if you're interested !

+## Current version (1)

 ### Tasks
 - [x] Structuring the app
 - [x] Setting fonts and colors
 - [x] Navigation menu